- Inquiry labs

 The Freshman Research Initiative at ISU introduces freshman undergraduates to authentic research.
 Streams of 15-20 students in introductory classes are co-opted into faculty members research programs where students design their own experiments for course credit.
 These course-based research projects have the potential to reach mpre students than traditional one-on-one mentoring.
 Faculty in different courses are exploring a variety of ways to provide research opportunites in their classes, here is a tentative typology of the type of experiences.

-We are currently accepting proposals (RFP) for streams that will start in Spring 18.
-Please send proposals to Elizabeth Sandquist at email@example.com.
+We are currently accepting proposals (see RFP) for streams that will start in Spring 19.
+Please send proposals to Craig Ogilvie at email@example.com

 To view current Research Streams, visit http://fri.las.iastate.edu.